-We choose this itinerary essentially when the wind comes from the East; it is an area without waves (protected by the mountains).
-However, if the wind is strong we cannot go on with the itinerary or at least we can just go to El Arrecife de Las Sirenas or even to Vela Blanca.
+We choose this itinerary when the wind comes from the East; it is an area without waves (protected by the mountains).
+However, if the wind is strong the full itinerary is not possible, but we can still get to El Arrecife de Las Sirenas or even Vela Blanca.

-We turn Negra point and we stumble on different beaches, among them we have Mónsul, the set of many films like the famous Indiana Jones and The Last Crusade.
-We finish the itinerary in the desolated Barronal beaches where the desert land goes inside the mountain.
+Passing Punta Negra we stumble on different beaches, among them Mónsul, seen in many films such as Indiana Jones and The Last Crusade.
+We finish the itinerary in the desolated Barronal beaches where the desert land joins the mountain.